area charts

 Discrete Area Chart

-Figure 5 – Discrete Area Chart
+Figure 5 – Discrete Area Charts

 Figure 5 gives us a stacked area chart for the domestic and international passenger traffic split into discrete quarters for the years 2006 to 2018.
 We can immediately see that domestic passenger traffic has been considerably higher across all years than international traffic.
 It looks like many US citizens enjoy traveling to and from LA!
 Q3 consistently has the highest counts for domestic and international travel.